zancas/OTF-Magic-Folder-proposal/narrative.rst

 make it easy to get their job done.

 Therefore to have a a large positive impact we need *normalization* and *sustainability*.
-We aim to make Magic Folders an easy, reliable tool for daily work so that it can be the normal way to collaborate.
+We aim to make Magic Folders an intuitive, reliable tool for daily work so that it becomes a normal way to collaborate.

 To address sustainability, we bring to bear practices from startup culture, such as “Minimal Viable Product”, to reduce risks: